arnsteio/UH-IaaS-mini-workshop/05-initializingStorage.md

 sdb       8:16   0   10G  0 disk
 ~~~

+Or via `openstack volume list`.

-The last line is the important one.
+For `lsblk` the last line is the important one.
 Lets make a file system on that storage (important - do this ONLY ONCE!).

 ~~~
 ubuntu@3d-build:~$ sudo mkfs.ext4 /dev/sdb